+'''

+oracle.portal.provider.v2.personalize.NameValuePersonalizationObject

+'''

-oracle.portal.provider.v2.personalize.NameValuePersonalizationObject code is split into two parts, form display and form submit.
+The NameValuePersonalizationObject manages both the title and short title.
+It contains methods for getting and setting the values.
+The personalization code is split into two parts, form display and form submit.
 The logic first acquires the current data personalization object.
 Next, it checks to see if this is a form submit.
 If so, it updates the values in the data personalization object, writes them back to the repository, and returns.
 PDK-Java subsequently redirects back to this same form but without the parameters that indicate it is a form submit causing the form to redisplay with the new values.
 In this situation, the JSP responds with the personalization page including the current personalization values.